AdamLearns/AnimalRoyale/README.md

 ## Troubleshooting

-### Plugin builds from terminal but IntelliJ complains shows errors.
+### Plugin builds from terminal but IntelliJ shows errors

 Your dependencies may be outdated.
 Make sure to click on the icon with two "circling" arrows and sync the project.